yorgos-ai/pet-adoption/PRE-REQUISITES.md

 > The name of the S3 buckets should be unique within an AWS region.
 You can add a suffix like `-test` or something similar on the S3 bucket names to make them unique.

 ### 5. Clone the project repository using HTTPS
-Go to VS code which is connected with SSH to the EC2 instance, open a new terminal and execute the following commands:
+Go to VS code which is connected with SSH to the EC2 instance, <ins>open a new terminal</ins> and copy paste the following command:
 ```
 git clone https://github.com/yorgos-ai/pet-adoption.git && \
 cd pet-adoption/ && code .